cloudogu/k8s-dogu-operator/docs/operations/exposition_for_v2_dogus_en.md

       service: jenkins
       port: 50000
       requestedExternalPort: 50000
-  udp:
-    - name: port-50000-50000
-      service: jenkins
-      port: 50000
-      requestedExternalPort: 50000
 ```

 In this example, only port `8080` is treated as an HTTP route although multiple ports are exposed overall.
 The
-additional port `50000` is mapped only as a layer-4 TCP and UDP entry.
+additional port `50000` is mapped only as a layer-4 TCP entry.

 If a v2 Dogu has neither web routes nor exposed ports, the operator removes an already existing `Exposition` CR for
 that Dogu again.
 This avoids leaving empty exposition resources in the cluster.